Enabling a Cloudera Data Engineering service

 Make sure that you have a working environment for which you want to enable the CDE service.
 For more information about environments, see Environments.

-- In the Environments column, click the plus icon at the top or the Enable new CDE link at the bottom to enable CDE for an environment.
+- In the Services column, click the plus icon at the top to enable CDE for an environment.

 - Select the Workload Type.The workload type corresponds to the instance size that will be deployed to run your submitted Spark jobs.
 When you select a type, the corresponding cloud provider instance size is displayed in the Summary section to the right.

 - If you want to use SSD storage, check the box labeled Use SSD instances.
 In this configuration, SSD storage is used for the workload filesystem, such as the Spark local directory.
 If your workload requires more space than is available in the instance storage, select a larger instance type with sufficient local storage or select an instance type without SSD, and then configure the EBS volume size.

 - Set the Auto-Scale Range.The range you set here creates an auto scaling group with the specified minimum and maximum number of instances that can be used.
 The CDE service launches and shuts down instances as needed within this range.
 The instance size is determined by the Workload Type you selected.

 - If you want to use spot instances, check the box labeled Use Spot instances and select a range of spot instances to request.
 This creates another auto scaling group of spot instances.
 Spot instances are requested with similar CPU and memory profiles as the instances selected for the Workload Type.
 For more information, see Cloudera Data Engineering Spot Instances.